awsdocs/amazon-chime-sdk-developer-guide/doc_source/set-trans-attributes.md

 # Setting TransactionAttributes<a name="set-trans-attributes"></a>

-The following example shows how to set `TransactionAttributes` and pass them from an AWS Lambda function to a SIP media application\.
+The following example shows how to set `TransactionAttributes` alongside a [PlayAudio](play-audio.md) action and pass the attributes from an AWS Lambda function to a SIP media application\.

 ```
 {